 In the end, what makes a weekend getaway romantic isn’t where you go or even what you do there.
 It’s the time spent together one on one without the distractions of work and family.
 It’s a special holiday gift only you can give.

-For instance, if your gentleman friend isn’t a fan of whiskey, get him a really good bottle of wine or a pound of top-notch coffee instead.
-If he doesn’t need a duffle for the gym, find him a travel bag.
-And if he’s not the type to wear sweats day in and day out, treat him to a cozy sweater instead – and count yourself lucky.
+For instance, if your gentleman friend isn’t a fan of beer, get him a really good bottle of wine instead.
+If he’s a coffee lover, treat him to a pound of top-notch coffee and perhaps a mug featuring his favorite color or design.
+If he doesn’t need a duffle for the gym, find him a briefcase or travel bag.
+And if he’s not the type to wear sweats day in and day out, treat him to a cozy sweater instead.